How to grow on Twitter in 2026: the voice-first playbook

 2. Use AI only where it preserves voice.

 Generic AI writers (ChatGPT, Jasper, Claude, Grok) are trained on averages.
 They produce averaged voices.
 Use them for first drafts, yes, but only where the draft will go through a voice-matching step before it ships.
-A voice-cloning tool like VoiceMoat trains on your specific writing, which is a different product category from generic AI.
+A voice-matching tool like VoiceMoat trains on your specific writing, which is a different product category from generic AI.
 Our existing post on why every AI draft you write sounds the same covers the technical reason in detail, our honest review of Grok on X covers the AI assistant built into the feed itself, and our working playbook for using AI without losing voice covers which AI to use at which step.

 3. Measure voice match, don't estimate it.